wikimedia/mediawiki-extensions-DrawioEditor/README.md

   ```

 # Usage
+Please note: While displaying charts may work in older browsers, especially when using PNG (SVG is default and recommended), editing and saving chart requires a fairly recent browser.

 ## Add a chart
 1. Add the following tag to any wiki page to insert a draw.io chart:
    ```wiki